Skip to Content

 A function like no other

 Procurement faces unique challenges in an organization.
-It sits at the junction between external suppliers and other internal functions, making it the lynchpin of an ecosystem that provides the goods and services an organization needs to be competitive.
-Externally, supplier engagement can vary from a simple buy transaction for a generic item to a complex multi-year relationship ladened with forecasts, exchange of engineering drawings, delivery schedules, post-delivery services, warranty claims, and end-of-life management.
-Internally, procurement must remain aligned with its organization’s short-term budget considerations and long-term planning needs.
+Because it sits at the junction between external suppliers and internal functions, it serves as the lynchpin of an ecosystem that provides the goods and services an organization needs to remain competitive.

-Daily, procurement is managing a highly variable set of processes that are needed to meet the requirements of these multiple stakeholders.
-Inevitably, this wide range of responsibilities leads to a patchwork of systems as procurement professionals strive to satisfy their stakeholder requirements and meet goals of ongoing cost savings and manage risk and compliance.
+On a daily basis, procurement manages a highly variable set of processes to meet the requirements of multiple stakeholders.
+Consequently, this broad range of responsibilities often leads to a patchwork of systems as professionals strive to satisfy stakeholders, achieve cost savings, and manage risk and compliance.

 Bridging the gaps